• Skip to main content

 • 1 scoop protein powder

-• 2 tablespoon dark chocolate chips plus more for garnish
+• 2 tbsp dark chocolate chips plus more for garnish

 Instructions